lyuhaoxuan/HXCategoriesPro/README.md

 ## License

-HXCategories is available under the MIT license.
+HXCategoriesPro is available under the MIT license.
 See the LICENSE file for more info.